semrush/ansible-role-clickhouse/Documentation/Advanced_Configuration.md

 ##### User configuration files

 You can specify additional user configuration files using the `clickhouse_user_files` variable.
-These files can be added without requiring a server restart.

 ```yaml
 clickhouse_user_files: